Alibaba – increasing investment in AI and cloud: BABA price targets at 145 and 180 USD in 2026

 Alibaba’s September 2025 quarter report was mixed: while revenue rose more strongly than expected, profit dropped sharply.
 The company generated 34.8 billion USD (+5% y/y, or +15% excluding the divested Sun Art and Intime assets), slightly above analyst forecasts.
 Growth was driven by the cloud business (+34% y/y) and international e-commerce, including quick-commerce services.

-Management stated that spending on quick commerce had already peaked: in the next quarter, subsidy and marketing costs are set to decline, while order-level profitability should improve.
-The company plans to grow its quick-commerce turnover to around 138 billion USD within three years and invest over 52 billion USD in cloud and AI development.
+Management expected that spending on quick commerce had already peaked: in the next quarter, subsidy and marketing costs would decline, while order economics would improve.
+The company planned to grow its quick-commerce turnover to approximately 138 billion USD over three years and invest more than 52 billion USD in cloud and AI development.

-Overall, the report can be characterised as strong in growth but weak in profitability: the business continues to expand rapidly, and cloud revenue is outperforming expectations, but high investment requirements are keeping profit and cash flow under pressure.
-In the coming quarters, Alibaba is effectively prioritising market share and future leadership in AI and e-commerce, at the expense of short-term profitability.
+Overall, while the report is characterised as strong in terms of growth, it was weak in profitability: the business was expanding rapidly, with cloud revenue growing faster than expected.
+However, profit and cash flow remained under pressure due to the heavy investment burden.
+In the coming quarters, Alibaba, in effect, was prioritising market share and future leadership in AI and e-commerce, sacrificing short-term returns.

 Analysis of key valuation multiples for Alibaba Group Holding Limited